Sailing-Barcelona wins race to host America's Cup in 2024 | Sports-Games

 Sailing-Barcelona wins race to host America's Cup in 2024

+I don't think any other country in the world treats the America's Cup in the way that we do."
+Team New Zealand are four-time Cup winners and have hosted the regatta three times in Auckland.
 The Barcelona regional government said in a statement that initial estimates suggested holding the America's Cup in the Mediterranean city would have an economic impact of around $900 million to $1 billion based on the previous event in Auckland.
-Barcelona is also set to be part of a bid to host the 2030 Winter Olympics after Spain's Catalonia and Aragon regions this week reached agreement for a joint candidacy.

 Royal New Zealand Yacht Squadron and Team New Zealand, who retained the America's Cup last year with victory over Italy's Luna Rossa in Auckland, said they had decided on Barcelona as the next host city as defenders of the 'Auld Mug'.
 The team had rejected a $99 million bid from the New Zealand Government and Auckland Council to host the 37th edition of the America's Cup, which is the oldest trophy in international sport and was first won in 1851.